limesnake/How-to-deploy-t-pot/tutorial.md

 # How-to-deploy-t-pot

+##what is T-pot

+T-Pot is an all-in-one honeypot platform that deploys up to 20 different honeypots at once (including Cowrie, Dionaea, and Heralding) in Docker containers to attract and log attacks like SSH/Telnet login attempts and malware.
+It centralizes all data using Elasticsearch and visualizes it with Kibana, allowing researchers to safely monitor, analyze, and study real-world attacks in a controlled environment.

 ### Hi guys, I made a step by step tutorial on how to deploy your first honeypot using T-pot and amazon AWS webservices virtual machine, please read the tutorial.md file for more information

 ### WARNING: If you configure firewall rules or make a misconfiguration you are at risk of exposing your home network so make sure you do everything carefully. if you dont have acces to aws you can use many alternatives.